 We protect what we know and love.
 Therefore we’d like to share our passion for the ocean: Videos, photos, blog entries (English and German), initiatives, activism, good news, diving (courses), animal behaviour, travelling and whatever else we do, like, support and find relevant to save our seas and to create awareness about the beauty and weirdness of our world.
-Of course, there is also the dark side: waste, pollution, destruction, exploitation, abuse, … which is threatening our world (oceans).
+Of course, there is also the dark side: waste, pollution, destruction, exploitation, abuse, … which is threatening our world oceans).
+Read more on our vision, mission and work on That’s Devocean.

 Yoeri has felt connected to the ocean for as long as he can remember and has been working in the dive industry for over 20 years.
 As an MSDT he guided, taught, and managed dive centres and liveaboard operations often in remote locations.
 For the last 16 years, he has also been working as an underwater filmmaker.
 His work includes numerous promotional films, documentation for conservation programs, productions for NGO’s, educational and travel programs for Swiss, Egyptian and Philippine broadcast companies.
 He can teach various specialties in English, German and Dutch (PADI, NAUI, SSI).